 At a Glance

-• Company: Join a thriving manufacturing business in Manchester.
+- Company: Join a busy manufacturing business in Manchester with a strong reputation.

-• Benefits: Earn £20/h plus overtime, enjoy weekly pay and Friday 2pm finishes.
+- Benefits: Earn £20/h plus overtime, enjoy weekly pay, and finish early on Fridays.

 We are looking for experienced Control Panel Wirers for a busy manufacturing business based in Manchester.
 If you have experience in Control Panel build, specialist machinery wiring or working from Engineering drawings, this role could be perfect for you!